Question: Do I need to use photos in blog posts? The short answer is yes!

 Key.
 Word.
 Stuffing.

 This is just bad behaviour all around.
 And while this out-of-date SEO tactic probably doesn’t happen as much these days Google still penalizes sites for this.
 And you don’t want that.
-You want people to see all your hard work, not buried so far down the list.
+You want people to see all your hard work, on page one of Google and not be buried so far down the list.

 Plan your Keywords